Summary of Steps (see below for details):

 Required Registration Process

 See SPIRE to determine when your enrollment appointment opens.
 Students must meet with an advisor before they can enroll in fall classes.
 ME seniors (1 or 2 semesters remaining not including the current semester), IE, and ENGIN-IE students meet with their faculty advisor as shown on SPIRE.
-All other ME and ENGIN-ME students should meet with Graduate Student Advisors Grace Kromah-Saydee, email@example.com (non-transfer students with last names starting with A-G), Noah Doerr, firstname.lastname@example.org (non-transfer students with last names starting with H-O), or Nick Tirrusa, email@example.com (non-transfer students with last names starting with P-Z).
-You should be receiving a Navigate appointment invitation from your respective faculty or graduate student advisor shortly asking you to sign-up for an appointment; if you do not, please contact them after March 22.
-Post graduate, non-senior transfer, and study-abroad students should contact the MIE Chief Undergraduate Advisor (CUA) Dr. Bernd F. Schliemann, firstname.lastname@example.org.
-General advising questions as well as ARR and other issues will be addressed by the MIE Academic Advisor, Kevin Romani, email@example.com.
+All other ME and ENGIN-ME students should meet with Graduate Student Advisors Grace Kromah-Saydee, email@example.com (non-transfer students with last names starting with A-G), Camille Coutant, firstname.lastname@example.org, (non-transfer students with last names starting with H-O), or Paul Hirsh, email@example.com, (non-transfer students with last names starting with P-Z).
+You should be receiving a Navigate (or e-mail) appointment invitation from your respective faculty or graduate student advisor shortly asking you to sign-up for an appointment; if you do not, please contact them after October 20.
+Post graduate, non senior transfer, and study-abroad students will meet with the MIE Chief Undergraduate Advisor (CUA) Dr. Bernd F. Schliemann, firstname.lastname@example.org.
+For make-up advising and general advising questions as well as ARR and other issues will be addressed by the MIE Academic Advisor, Kevin Romani, email@example.com.

 Admission to the Major

 Advisors offer assistance, but they do not plan the student’s course of study.
 Curriculum worksheets are only guides as not all required courses are offered every semester.
 Please inform the MIE Academic Advisor now about any problems that arise from anticipated course offerings.
-NOTE: please see the included time scheduling grid if you are planning your schedule before classes are available in SPIRE.
+NOTE: please see the included time scheduling grid on the last page of this document if you are planning your schedule before classes are available in SPIRE (usually a week before registration begins).

 Academic Requirements Report

 This report is used for graduation clearance.
-Each student should check their Academic Requirements Report (ARR) on SPIRE and contact Dorothy Adams if there are any errors or omissions, particularly regarding transfer credits, AP credits, elective courses, and GenEd courses.
+Each student should check their Academic Requirements Report (ARR) on SPIRE and contact the MIE Academic Advisor if there are any errors or omissions, particularly regarding transfer credits, AP credits, elective courses, and GenEd courses.
 Graduating seniors should check their SPIRE Graduation Date and Academic Requirements Report to verify that all degree requirements will be satisfied.